Rookout/deployment-examples/python-aws-lambda/README.md

 ## Rookout Integration Explained

-To integrate the Rookout SDK (aka "rook") into your existing Python Lambda app, follow these steps:
+To integrate Rookout into your existing Python Lambda app, follow these steps:

 1. Add the pip dependency `rook` in the project folder.

 1. Wrap your lambda_handler function in our Rookout wrapper.

-1. Set your Rookout Token as an environment variable in the Lambda configuration.
+1. Set your Rookout Toekn as an environment variable in the Lambda configuration.

 ## Running on Lambda
 1. Make sure your python module is called `lambda_function.py` to use our example.

 1. Uploading your function :
-    - Zip Upload: In order to run your Rookout-wrapped function on Lambda, make sure the dependencies are downloaded and zip the folder (including all the modules installed by pip).
+    - Zip Upload: In order to run your rookout wrapped function on Lambda, make sure the dependencies are downloaded and zip the folder (including all the modules installed by pip).
     zip -r rookout_lambda_test.zip .